Fire breaks out in Maharashtra sugar factory; no casualty | Devdiscourse

-"Sparks occurreddue to friction at the belt and caused fire in bagasse (sugarcane residue) kept nearby," said an officialfrom the Shirur police station; The fire brigade extinguished the blaze immediately, he said.
-"Though some property loss was reported, no one was injured in the blaze," he said..
+"Sparks occurred due to friction at the belt and caused a fire in bagasse (sugarcane residue) kept nearby," said an official from the Shirur police station; The fire brigade extinguished the blaze immediately, he said.
+"Though some property loss was reported, no one was injured in the blaze," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)